anirbanbasu/gradio-experiments/README.md

 A collection of feature experiments with Gradio.

+**As of November 29, 2025, this project has been archived.
+The equivalent Gradio Space referenced from this project will also cease to exist.**

 ## Environment variables

 You can specify the following environment variables in a `.env`, for example.
 In addition to those, [Gradio environment variables](https://www.gradio.app/guides/environment-variables) can also be specified but `GRADIO_SERVER_NAME` (set to "0.0.0.0"), `GRADIO_SHARE` (set to False) and `GRADIO_ANALYTICS_ENABLED` (set to False) will be ignored.